Net Revenue Retention (NRR)

 • Identify Expansion Success: Use filters to segment NRR by plan or feature usage to see which customer segments and pricing tiers are most effective at driving Expansion MRR.

 • NRR vs. GRR: Compare NRR against your Gross Revenue Retention (GRR).
-The difference between the two rates represents the percentage of your Starting MRR generated purely by your expansion and upsell strategies.
+The difference between the two rates represents the percentage of your cohort MRR generated purely by your expansion and upsell strategies.